EDUCATION

-This makes it essential for enrollment teams to identify and apply strategies that help them push through their yearly targets.
-Here’s a list of 10 practical student enrollment strategies, you can apply to meet improve enrollments.
+This makes it essential for enrollment teams to identify and apply a robust enrollment strategy to help them push through their yearly targets.

-TL; DR, you can browse the infographic for an overview of the tips that help you increase student enrollments. 😊
+TL; DR?
+You can take a look at the following infographic for an overview of the tips that help you boost student enrollment

 10 Practical Student Enrollment Strategies for College Admissions Teams